Haakon Andreas Ikonomou

-(1) A special issue on capitalism, European integration history and the long 1970s for the European Review of History, together with Aurélie Andry (Glasgow Uni.), Emmanuel Mourlon-Druol (Glasgow Uni.) and Quentin Jouan (UCLouvain).
-Besides contributing to the general introduction, I have submitted an article together with Christos Tsakas (Princeton University) entitled “The Challenge ahead: Greek–Norwegian Responses to Common Shipping Policy Efforts from the 1960s to 1970s”.
+(1) A special issue entitled "Rethinking European Integration History in Light of Capitalism" in European Review of History (26:4), together with Aurélie Andry (Glasgow Uni.), Emmanuel Mourlon-Druol (Glasgow Uni.) and Quentin Jouan (UCLouvain).
+Besides contributing to the general introduction, I contributed an article together with Christos Tsakas (Princeton University) entitled “Capitalism, Crisis and Common Policies: Greek–Norwegian Responses to Common Shipping Policy Efforts from the 1960s to 1970s”.

-(2) Laying the finishing touches on the anthology The League of Nations – Perspectives from the Present (Aarhus University Press, 2019), edited together with Karen Gram-Skjoldager, which is an accessible and richly illustrated volume displaying a wide variety of cutting-edge research on the many ways the League of Nations shaped its times, and continues to shape our contemporary world.
-The volume will be published on the centenary of the signing of the Versailles Treaty.
+(3) The anthology The League of Nations – Perspectives from the Present (Aarhus University Press, 2019), edited together with Karen Gram-Skjoldager, which is an accessible and richly illustrated volume displaying a wide variety of cutting-edge research on the many ways the League of Nations shaped its times, and continues to shape our contemporary world.

 My postdoc (2016-2018), as part of the collective project The Invention of International Bureaucracy at Aarhus University (headed by Karen Gram-Skjoldager), dealt with the development of international bureaucracy within the League of Nations.
 Particularly, I have worked with the development of a code of conduct for international officials from the League to the United Nations; Scandinavian employees in the League Secretariat and their career trajectories after the Second World War; the Disarmament Section of the League Secretariat; and developing a far-reaching research blog.
 Having taken a special interest in Director of the Disarmament Section, Thanassis Aghnides, I am developing a manuscript for a biography.
 Publications from the project include: